This section shows all projects that you can track time for as well as set budgets, billing status and many more.

 You can now see a billable status of a project next to its name.
 When it is non-billable, the time tracked into it is excluded from the invoice.
 Hit the label to quickly change the status.

-A project can have a single rate or a rate based on team member rates that you set up on your team list.
+A project can have a fixed rate that applies to everybody’s time.
+Or it can be a rate based on team member hour that you set up on your team list.
 However, you can set up a unique team rate for a particular project, or even set it as 0, thus making anyone non-billable to exclude from the invoice.

 Under a project name, you can see the name of the client.
 You can click on this name to expand and select another client or create new on the fly.
 You can read this article to find out how to create a client.